5argon/protobuf-unity/README.md

 ## Node JS example

 Here's an example how to setup Node's `Crypto` so it decrypts what C# encrypted.
-Assuming you have already got a Node `Buffer` of your save data at the server :
+I used this pattern in my Firebase Functions where it spin up Node server with a lambda code fragment, receiving the save file for safekeeping and at the same time decipher it so server knows the save file's content.
+Assuming you have already got a Node `Buffer` of your save data at the server as `content` :

 ```js
 function decipher(saveBuffer)